ahmeda-42/ML-Spam-Detector-API/README.md

-# ML Spam Detector with Explainability
+# ML Spam Detector API with Explainability

 A machine learning system that classifies/detects SMS spam messages, exposes predictions via a FastAPI JSON API, and explains why the model made each decision using interpretable feature contributions.
 You can interact with the API from simple CLI utilities.